-$1984\mathrm{-Subsecs.}$ (a) to (c).
+1984-Subsecs. (a) to (c).
 Pub.
-L. $98\mathrm{-}557$ substituted reference to enlisted members for reference to enlisted men wherever appearing.
+L. 98-557 substituted reference to enlisted members for reference to enlisted mem wherever appearing men wherever appearing.

 1980-Subsec. (d).
 Pub.
 L. 96-376 substituted prohibition against any reduction in rate of pay and allowances of temporary officer appointee to which appointee would have been entitled had he remained in his former grade and continued to receive the increases in pay and allowances authorized for that grade for prior prohibition against reduction in pay and allowances to which appointee was entitled because of his permanent status at the time of his temporary appointment, or any reduction in pay and allowances to which appointee was entitled under a prior temporary appointment in a lower grade.